top of page

 Zirconium

-Zirconium showcases remarkable versatility in jewelry design, with its ability to transform from a natural silvery-white color to a sleek black finish through heat treatment.
-This transformation creates a distinctive black oxide layer that becomes a signature esthetic for modern jewelry pieces.
+Zirconium is very flexible in jewelry design.
+It can change from a natural silvery-white color to a shiny black finish when heated.
+This change creates a unique black oxide layer that is a key look for modern jewelry pieces.

 Zirconium properties

-In its natural state, zirconium appears as a lustrous, gray-white metal extracted from the Earth's crust.
-After undergoing oxidation—a heating process lasting several hours—it develops a permanent black finish that can be polished to either a shiny or matte appearance.
-This durable metal rates approximately 9 on the Mohs hardness scale, making it nearly as hard as diamond.
-Furthermore, zirconium is lightweight—about 60% lighter than steel—yet offers impressive strength.
+In its natural form, zirconium looks like a shiny, gray-white metal taken from the Earth's crust.
+After a heating process called oxidation that lasts several hours, it gets a lasting black finish that can be made shiny or dull.
+This strong metal is about 9 on the Mohs hardness scale, which means it is almost as hard as diamond.
+Also, zirconium is light—about 60% lighter than steel—but still very strong.

 Zirconium pros and cons